zbmed-semtec/mlentory-etl-pipeline/Playground/README.md

 In this folder you will find the code needed to experiment with the tool we later used in production

-## Run the project
+## Run the playground

-We use a docker based tools to run the project.
+We use a docker based tools to run make our tests in the playground.

 If you are in machine with a Unix based operating system you just need to install the Docker and Docker Compose services.